Skip to main content

 HCQ lower the incidence of increased blood pressure and has a significant effect on insulin sensitivity, lipids, and reductions in fasting sugar.
 Some reports show an increase in HDL levels.

-HCQ in Kidney disease
+HCQ In Kidney Disease

 HCQ in SLE reduces the incidence of kidney disease.
 It decreases the chance of kidney failure in SLE and RA.
-HCQ significantly reduces leakage of protein in urine in IgA nephropathy.
+HCQ significantly reduces the leakage of protein in urine in IgA nephropathy.

 HCQ & CHQ and cancer